-Still, it’s easy to imagine circumstances under which you might have been seriously impacted by a lack of mobile service that go beyond simply not being able to register your outrage at the lack of mobile service on your favoured social media platform, that doesn't mean you're automatically entitled to compensation.
+While it is very easy to imagine circumstances under which you might be seriously impacted by a lack of mobile service that go beyond simply not being able to register your outrage at the lack of mobile service on your favoured social media platform, that doesn't mean you're automatically entitled to compensation.

 The issue is that when services go down, the carrier contracts don’t really allow for much consumer redress.
 Every carrier’s standard form of agreement notes that mobile services may not always be available, and that this is part of the nature of provision of such services.
 They may contain some kind of compensatory language, but even there you’d be lucky to see payment.